wmcbrine/rproxy/README.txt

 -h, --help         Print help and exit.

-<address>          Any other command-line option is treated as the IP
+<address>          Any other command-line option is treated as the name,
-                   address (with optional port number) of the TiVo to connect to.
-This is a required parameter, except with -l, -i or -h.
+                   TiVo Service Number, or IP address (with optional port number) of the TiVo to connect to.
+This is a required parameter, except with -l, -i, -f or -h.

 Changes
 -------

+0.5 --  TiVos can now be specified on the command line by name (i.e. the
+        display name, as seen in the "My Shows" list, or via -l -- not to be confused with the DNS name, which also works), or by TiVo Service Number, as well as by IP.
+Based on a suggestion by "telemark".

+        New option "-f" (or "--first") to do a scan and connect to the first TiVo found.
+For the many single-TiVo networks out there.
+        This will skip over both already-proxied TiVos (as with -i), but also the proxies themselves.

+        Specifying the port on the command line via colon notation (i.e.
+        "tivoip:31339") was actually broken since 0.2.

+        Better reporting of various error conditions.

 0.4 --  Automatic discovery of TiVos, via the interactive (-i) and list
         (-l) options, so you don't need to know your TiVo's address